 Will I be able to see my baby when it's born?

 Yes, you may choose whether or not you would like to see your baby, and how long you want to be with him or her.
-Surrender paperwork is not signed until 4 days after the child’s birth and a birth mother has 3 additional business days to revoke that decision should they choose to do so.
+Surrender paperwork is not signed until 48 hours after the child is born or after the mother has left the hospital.
+A birth mother has 3 additional business days to revoke that decision should they choose to do so.

 Eligibility regarding Religion